-A SHPO lasts for a minimum of five years and has no maximum length, except for any foreign travel restrictions stated in the order, which must be renewed after five years.
+An SHPO lasts for a minimum of five years and has no maximum length.
+The exception is any foreign travel restrictions stated in the order, which must be renewed after five years.

-- A SHPO is recorded on the Police National Computer and will remain there indefinitely and can be mentioned in future criminal proceedings even after the order has become spent.
+An SHPO is recorded on the police national computer and will remain there indefinitely.
+An order can be mentioned in future criminal proceedings even after the order has become spent.

-- Whilst the order is unspent if an employer, education institution or insurance provider asks, you must disclose it to them.
+Whilst the order is unspent you must you must disclose it to an employer, education institution or insurance provider.
 Once the order is spent you will not have to disclose this information unless potential employment is exempt from the Rehabilitation of Offenders Act.

-What happens if you do not comply with the sexual harm prevention order?
+What happens if you breach a sexual harm prevention order?

-If you breach any regulations set out in the SHPO you will face a separate penalty and risk imprisonment.
-If you have been convicted of such an offence at a Magistrates’ Court you will be liable for up to six months’ imprisonment, a fine or both.
-If you have been convicted on indictment in a Crown Court you will be liable to up to five years’ imprisonment.
+If you breach any regulations set out in the SHPO, you will face a separate penalty and risk a term of imprisonment.
+If you have been convicted of such an offence at a magistrates’ court, you will be liable for up to six months’ imprisonment, a fine or both.
+If you have been convicted on indictment in a crown court, you will be liable for up to five years’ imprisonment.

-Can you appeal the sexual harm prevention order?
+Can you appeal a sexual harm prevention order?

-It is possible for you to appeal against the making of a SHPO or to apply to vary it, just as it is possible for the police to apply for the order to be varied, renewed or discharged.
-If you are applying to discharge your order entirely you must demonstrate a change in circumstances and it is recommended that you seek legal advice as soon as possible
+It is possible for you to appeal against the making of an SHPO or to apply to vary it, just as it is possible for the police to apply for the order to be varied, renewed or discharged.
+If you are applying to discharge your order entirely you must demonstrate a change in circumstances and it is recommended that you seek expert legal advice as soon as possible.